Do Go On - 360 - Alan Turing & The Enigma

 Are they still doing it?

-They're still working on it now and they will be for quite some time.
+And they will be for quite some time.

-Now, as early as 1932, a small team of Polish mathematician
+Now, as early as 1932, a small team of Polish mathematician cryptanalysts, led by Marion Rojjovsky,

-the internal wiring of the Enigma.
+had succeeded introducing the internal wiring of the enigma.

 They'd kind of figured it out.

-which is a great thing to name really civilised technology after.
+which is the Polish word for type of ice cream, which is a great thing to name some really civilised technology after.

-If it was an Australian one, it would have been called Buffalo Bill.
+If it was an Australian one, it would have been called, Buffalo Bill.

 Buffalo Bill.

-Gay Time.
+Gay time.

-Gay Time Bill.
+Gay time Bill.

 That's good.